-Corporate costs are costs incurred in managing the Company and its subsidiaries and certain company -wide strategic investments.
-The increase in the year is primarily due to increased strategic development costs as the Company continues to invest for the future.
+Corporate costs are costs incurred in managing the group and its subsidiaries and certain Group-wide strategic investments.
+The increase in the year primarily reflects interest costs associated with the subordinated debt raised in February 2021 and higher levies.

-Actuarial gains or losses on retirement plans primarily relate to the Company's valuation of retirement benefits which includes the defined benefit pension scheme and post-retirement medical benefit scheme.
-The £15.2m loss on retirement plans is mainly driven by the investment losses experienced in the year as the market reacted to the Covid-19 pandemic.
+Actuarial gains or losses on retirement plans primarily relate to the Group's valuation of retirement benefits which includes the defined benefit pension scheme and post-retirement medical benefit scheme.
+The £32.9m gain on retirement plans is mainly driven by the positive investment returns as markets recovered from a difficult 2020.